SHABIN-K/Realtime-Chat-Application/README.md

-# Realtime-Chat-Application

-Full Stack Realtime-Chat-Application
+# Full Stack Realtime-Chat-Application 💖

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## About

+This is a personal project built in my spare time for learning purposes.

 ## Tech Stack